Make Ahead 7-Layer Salads in a Jar

-Preferably served in a glass bowl to showcase each separate layer, this salad was de rigeur in the 1970’s when I was growing up.
-I’ve brought a modern, meal prep version to the table today by making a couple individual servings in mason jars to have ready for lunches or a dinner side.
+Preferably served in a glass bowl to showcase each separate layer, this 7 Layer Salad Recipe was de rigeur in the 1970s when I was growing up.
+I’ve brought a modern, meal prep version to the table today by making a couple of individual servings in mason jars to have ready for lunches or a dinner side.

 I add the lettuce before the dressing, so you don’t lose one drop of the creamy topping.
 To serve, just flip out the contents of the jar onto your plate and dig in!

 Here are a few more “Meal Prep” dinner ideas that you may want to add to your menu.
 My 7-Layer Salads in a Jar along with a few other easy entrees will help lighten the load at the end of a busy day!